yasifipo/yasifipo/README.md

 *  title: mandatory, title of chapter
 *  draft: optional, will not be taken into account if set to True
 *  display-toc: optional, will not display ToC if set to False
-*  cucumber: optional, will not display cucumber if set to False
+*  display_cucumber: optional, will not display cucumber if set to False
 *  ref: optional (except if category is set), used to identify prez regarding language (same prez in 2 different languages must have same _ref_ field)
 *  (any tag): optional
 *  static: mandatory, name of folder that can contains files like images